Skip to content

 -p Target port

---tcp-timestamp Add TCP timestamp option
+--tcp-timestamp Include the TCP timestamp option for more realistic-looking packets

 Execution Behaviour